mavdol/minimalist-agent-framework/README.md

 | `read_file` | Reads a file from disk |
 | `write_files` | Writes content to a file |
 | `list_files` | Lists files in a directory |

-To learn more about how sandboxing works, see the [Capsule](https://github.com/mavdol/capsule) repository.